yunojuno/django-geoip2-extras/README.md

 The first feature in this package is a Django middleware class that can be used to add city, country level information to inbound requests.

 ### Version support

 The current version of the this app support **Python 3.8+** and **Django 3.2+**

 ## Requirements

-This package requires Django 2.2 or above, and Python 3.7 or above.

-This package wraps the existing Django functionality, and as a result relies on the same underlying requirements:
+1) This package wraps the existing Django functionality, and as a result relies on the same underlying requirements:

     In order to perform IP-based geolocation, the GeoIP2 object